-- Pitched roofs are not permitted where visible to the primary street or park.
-This excludes gable ends. - Skillion roofs are encouraged and must have a minimum pitch of 5 degrees and a maximum of 15 degrees. - Sections of flat roof are encouraged where roof and gutter are concealed behind parapet walls. - A roof overhang in the form of eaves or a gable-end shall protrude by a minimum of 300mm.
+- Skillion roofs are encouraged and must have a minimum pitch of 5 degrees and a maximum of 15 degrees. - Sections of flat roof are encouraged where roof and gutter are concealed behind parapet walls. - Hipped roofs are not encouraged, however where provided should be a minimum of 24 degrees pitch.
+Designers should consider inclusion of a traditional or asymmetrical gable end or a parapet wall to disguise the roof where visible from the Primary Street or park. - A roof overhang in the form of eaves or a gable-end shall protrude by a minimum of 300mm.
 Alternatively, weather protection may be achieved via a balcony, verandah, entry recess, attached brickwork overhang or window awnings. - The following roofing materials are permitted: - 1.
-Corrugated metal deck; - Roofs shall be consistent with the following Colorbond colours (or similar where an alternative supplier is used): Surfmist, Evening Haze, Paperbark, Shale Grey, Dune, Windspray,
+Corrugated metal deck; - Roofs shall be consistent with the following Colorbond colours (or similar where an alternative supplier is used): Surfmist, Evening Haze, Paperbark, Shale Grey, Dune, Windspray.